pvoodhar/LendingClubCaseStudy/README.md

 - References if any...
 - This project was based on [this tutorial](https://www.example.com).

-This is acheived in collaboration with Onkar
+This is acheived in collaboration with Onkar Daeker <onkardarekar19@gmail.com>

 ## Contact
 Created by [@pvoodhar] - feel free to contact me!